rishabhrrk/Mortality_Prediction/README.md

 # prediciton label column in the dataset
 target = 'mort_hosp'
 ```
-The above code is the first cell in the notebook.<br />
-Change the above code according to the dataset available.
-Rename the columns to the columns present in your dataset.
+2. Load the dataset as a pandas dataframe keep the dataframe's name as d7.
+A sample using MIMIC-III Extract is provided in the notebook.
+3. Run the data transformation and cleansing steps after loading the dataframe.
+4. Divide the dataset into three datasets - train, validation and test.
+This can be done either on the basis of subject_ids as in MIMIC III dataset or based on the some ratio.
+Both ways are provided in the notebook.
+For the prior seperate files containing subject_id lists need to be present.
-Run the code.
+5. Run the training part.
+6. Test the model on test dataset.